premsai-noolu/DevTinder/appList.md

 connectionRequestRouter

-- POST /request/send/interested/:userId
-- POST /request/send/ignored/:userId
-- POST /request/review/accepted/:requestId
+- POST /request/send/:status/:userId -- status can be ignore or interested
-- POST /request/review/rejected/:requestId
+- POST /request/review/:status/:requestId -- status can be accepted or rejected

 userRouter